-The Victorians were the people who lived when Queen Victoria was ruling which was from 1839 to 1901.
+The Victorians were the people who lived when Queen Victoria was ruler, which was from 1837 to 1901.

 What was life like in Victorian Britain?

-There were many factories in many parts of Britain.
-The factory owners were rich and live in grand houses whereas the workers who were paid very little lived in dirty crowded parts of the town.
+In Victorian times, numerous factories existed in many parts of Britain.
+The factory owners were rich and live in grand houses whereas, the workers who were paid very little, lived in dirty crowded parts of the town.
 These were called slums.

 Poor Victorian children

 Poor Victorian children had to live in slums.
-They were tiny houses on narrow streets with no inside toilets or running water.
-Their homes would be damp and filthy so it was easy to catch diseases.
-The air was full of smoke from the factories.
+Tiny houses were found on narrow streets and had no inside toilets or running water.
+The homes would be damp and filthy so it was easy to catch diseases.
+And to make things worse, the air was thick with smoke from the factories.

-The children had very few luxuries and they had to work long hours and ate poor food.
-Because they were so poor many people had to steal food or money to survive.
+Children had very few luxuries and they had to work long hours and ate poor food.
+Because they were so poor, many of them had to steal food or money to survive.
 There was no money for toys so they made their own entertainment by climbing trees or lamp-posts or paddling in a stream.
-Some children were too sick and hungry to play.
+Often some children were too sick and hungry to play.

 Rich Victorian children

-Rich families lived in large houses and children had a room for themselves called a nursery.
-A nanny would look after the children and take them to the park or zoo.
+Rich families could afford to live in much larger houses and children had a room for themselves called a nursery.
+A nanny would look after the children and often take them to the park or zoo.
 They had many toys to entertain them and they ate well.

-A look into how they lived, played, worked and survived.
-Life for Victorian children in Victorian times was nothing like childhood in today’s world.
+A look at how they lived, played, worked and survived.
+Life for Victorian children in Victorian times was nothing like childhood in today's world.

 What did rich people eat in Victorian times?

-Poor people would have to eat bread, milk, cheese and potatoes.
-They could only afford to buy meat once a week.
+Poor people tended to eat bread, milk, cheese and potatoes and could only afford to buy meat once a week.

 People who couldn’t work or had no money had to live in places called workhouses.
-It was like a prison, once inside it was hard to leave.
+It was like a prison and once inside, it was hard to leave.
 Workers had to work very long hours.

-At the beginning of the Victorian period parents would have to pay if they wanted their child to go to school.
-By the end of the Victorian period children until the age of 12 had to go to school which was free.
+At the beginning of the Victorian period, parents would have to pay if they wanted their child to go to school.
+By the end of the Victorian period, children had to go to school until the age of 12 and this was now free.
 But school life was tough.
-The teachers were very strict and often beat the pupils.
+The teachers were very strict and often beat pupils.